search ]

 add_filter('the_generator', 'wpversion_remove_version');

-10. Use a Security Plugin
+11. Use a Security Plugin

 There are many WordPress security plugins available that handle several of the tasks mentioned in this guide and help prevent brute force attacks while strengthening your site’s security.

-These plugins can block malicious networks, prevent security holes, enforce strong passwords, scan for changes in core WordPress files, set up a firewall, monitor DNS changes, and more…
+These plugins can block malicious networks, prevent security holes, enforce strong passwords, scan for changes in core WordPress files, set up a firewall, monitor DNS changes, and more.

-Here are some recommended and popular security plugins you can check out:
+Here are some recommended security plugins:

-11. Always Use a Secure Connection
+12. Always Use a Secure Connection

-When I say secure, I mean using supported but up-to-date versions of PHP and MySQL, isolating accounts, and using firewalls.
+When I say secure, I mean using supported and up-to-date versions of PHP and MySQL, isolating accounts, and using firewalls.
 Avoid cheap shared hosting, as it can result in issues like overloaded servers and shared IP addresses.

-12. Disable File Editing from the WordPress Dashboard
+13. Disable File Editing from the WordPress Dashboard

-To disable file editing, add the following line to your wp-config.php
+To disable file editing, add the following line to your wp-config.php file:

 define('DISALLOW_FILE_EDIT', true);

-13. Hide Login Error Hints
+14. Hide Login Error Hints

 function no_wordpress_errors(){